c-jimenez/open-ocpp/README.md

 **Open OCPP** support this feature for both Charge Point and Central System roles.

 **Open OCPP** provides helper classes based on OpenSSL to ease private keys, certificate and certificate requests usage : generation, signature, verification.
 They can be used in the user application callbacks.
 These helpers can be found in the ocpp::tools::x509 namespace and are widely used in the **Open OCPP** source code and examples.

+### OCPP IS15118 PnC extensions

+**Open OCPP** fully supports the whole messaging, data types and configuration keys set associated to the ISO15118 PnC extensions.

+#### Charge Point role

+In Charge Point role these extensions consists mainly on forwarding messages from the ISO15118-2 stack layer to the Central System by using dedicated DataTransfer messages.

+**Open OCPP** implements the forwarding and provides callback and retries capabilities for certificates messages.

+Allthough **Open OCPP** is able to manage a certificate store, the Chare Point certificate used for ISO15118 communication won't be stored in it even if the **InternalCertificateManagementEnabled** configuration key is set to **true**.
+This is will allow for the ISO15118-2 stack to access this certificate and use it to secure its communications with the vehicule.

+#### Central System role

+In Central System role these extensions consists mainly in certificate management by forwarding request either to OCSP server or Mobility Operators.

+**Open OCPP** provides callbacks where the forwarding to the necessary servers must be implemented.

 ### Internal configuration keys